rackerlabs/rackspace-how-to/content/cloud-servers/next-steps-after-creating-a-lamp-server.md

 You can use [Cloud Orchestration](/how-to/quick-set-up-with-rackspace-cloud-orchestration/) to set up a Linux&reg; Apache&reg; MySQL&reg; PHP&reg; (LAMP) server.
 The
-resulting server has a baseline setup, but you can use it to host many PHP- based websites.
-The LAMP Cloud Orchestration template is built to host multiple simple sites, but we strongly recommend that you use a multiple- server setup as you grow to a larger scale.
+resulting server has a baseline setup, but you can use it to host many PHP-based websites.
+The LAMP Cloud Orchestration template is built to host multiple simple sites, but we strongly recommend that you use a multiple-server setup as you grow to a larger scale.

 With other Cloud Orchestration templates, most of the configuration is already complete, and you only need to import your content.
 This tutorial uses